mwolfhoffman/the-tip/README.md

-# just-the-tip
+# The Tip

 This is my frist react-native app!

 This app allows you to enter the amount of a bill and will calculate your tip.
-All it does is give you the tip.
-If the tip is all you want, then this app is for you!
+You can choose a custom pre-set tep (10%,15%,25%) or you can enter your own customized preferred tip percentage.

 For Android only.
 (I develop on Windows and can't do ios yet)